amarpajarito/barangay-website/README.md

 4. **Configure the Project Files:**

-   - Go to the folder 'front website' and select 'login.php' to access the website
+   - Go to the folder 'front website' and select `login.php` to access the website